 For a career in life insurance sales, you must first pass the life insurance license exam in your state.
 This comprehensive test measures your understanding of life insurance policies and the regulations that govern them.
 Most states require you to complete a set number of education hours before you can take the exam, and that’s where life insurance exam prep courses come in.
 There are many options out there, so we put together this guide to the best life insurance exam prep courses to help simplify your search.

 Our team of experts compared 20 of the most popular life insurance exam prep courses to see which provide the greatest benefit to students.
 We only focused on companies that offered online classes because we wanted to keep our recommendations open to everyone.
 But you may also want to check if there are any in-person courses available in your local area.
 Each course was evaluated based on its study materials, student support and overall comprehensiveness.
 We also spoke to former students of each program to get their insights into what worked and what didn’t.

-After analyzing all the data, three companies stood out from the rest.
-Kaplan was our top pick because its courses are thorough and easy to follow and its packages allow you a lot of flexibility to choose the materials you need.
+After analyzing all the data, six companies stood out from the rest.
+Securities Training Corporation offers the best overall experience, but a few other courses offer unique benefits that appeal to different students.
 You may prefer one of our other finalists because of their quirks, so we recommend checking out all of our reviews before you make a decision.

 A Full List of Every Life Insurance Exam Prep Course Worth Considering